Whether you want to take a course, earn a certificate, or work toward a degree, Harvard Extension School has options for you.

 At Harvard University’s primary resource for continuing education courses for a century, you’ll find open-enrollment classes in nearly 60 fields.

 You don’t have to be in a degree program to enroll.

 Browse our fall, January, and spring on-campus and online classes.

-Reviews are in: 98 percent of recent survey respondents report they are either “very or generally satisfied” with the quality of courses, and 97 percent reported that they are either “very or generally satisfied” with the quality of instructors.
+Reviews are in: 98 percent of recent survey respondents report they are satisfied with the quality of courses, and 97 percent reported that they are satisfied with the quality of instructors.

 Interested in short, noncredit courses?
 See the professional development programs offered by the Division of Continuing Education.

 As one of 13 schools at Harvard University, Harvard Extension School has degrees that allow you to enhance professional skills, prepare for a new career, or pursue intellectual inquiry for personal enrichment.

 - Undergraduate degrees and graduate liberal arts degree programs combine a classic curriculum with opportunities for practical training and applied knowledge, priming you for success in academic and professional arenas.

 - Graduate professional degrees provide focused study in preparation for careers in a variety of competitive fields.

 See all of our partial online and on-campus degree programs.
 And learn what employers and alumni have to say about an Extension degree in Your Degree, Your Career.